laurieliu0125-web/order_management/README.md

 | JPY - Japanese Yen                          | 0.90      | 10       | 4             | 2        |
 | Nasdaq                                      | 0.95      | 5        | 4             | 2        |

-## Limitations and futher improvements
+## Limitations and further improvements

 ### Hyperparameters are dependent on multiple factors
 The optimal hyperparameter values are market‑specific, which is reasonable given that differences in volatility and liquidity across products affect fill rates and slippage.
 However, tuning was performed with fixed input values for `τ`, `M`, `N`, and `K`.
 Robustness tests show that many hyperparameter combinations yield very similar mod_score values, particularly for max_resubmits.
 This may explain why the optimal max_resubmits is large in certain markets.